 The matter would be easy to brush off if it were merely the subjective perception of the Russian leadership.
 But it is worse than that: here we have a military world power explaining to its declared adversary the strategic position in which it perceives the latter to have put it, and why it cannot tolerate that position.
 To consider this a mere delusion is a biased stupidity of the global democratic public.
 To ignore this is nothing less than a counter–declaration of war by Western state powers.

 NATO advisors complain that the Ukrainian military continues to suffer from a number of deficiencies; due to the government’s notorious lack of money, soldiers and officers occasionally go unpaid, while the volunteer units have not been completely integrated into a strict command hierarchy.
-Nevertheless, the ‘westernization’ of the Ukrainian army has had an effect (see the article in GegenStandpunkt 2-20: “Von Russland befreit, bis zum Ruin verwestlicht, von Krisen überrollt” [“Liberated by Russia, Westernized to the point of ruin, overrun by crises”] untranslated).
+Nevertheless, the ‘westernization’ of the Ukrainian army has had an effect (see the article in GegenStandpunkt 2-20: “Von Russland befreit, bis zum Ruin verwestlicht, von Krisen überrollt” [“Freed from Russia, Westernized to the point of ruin, overrun by crises”] untranslated).